terraform-google-modules/terraform-google-project-factory/README.md

 1. If a shared VPC is specified, attach the new project to the `shared_vpc`.

-    It will also give the following users network access on the specified
+   It will also give the following users network access on the specified subnets:
-    subnets:

    - The project's new default service account (see step 4)
    - The Google API service account for the project
+   - The project controlling group specified in `group_name`

 1. Delete the default compute service account.
 1. Create a new default service account for the project.